 View our latest service here!

-St. Andrew’s by the Sea will re-open for in-person worship on Sunday, June 21, 2020 at 10 am.
-This is not a return to normal; it is our first attempt to continue to worship God together as safely as possible in an uncertain time.
+St. Andrew’s by the Sea will re-open for in-person worship on Sunday, October 11, 2020 at 8 and 10 am.
+Expect things to be different.
+Your usual seat may not be available due to our need to space out.
+Communion will be different.
+The service will be somewhat revised.
+However, God’s Word will be proclaimed and His Eucharist celebrated.
 Please be prayerful about your return, and, if you are returning, come with a spirit of charity and flexibility.
 Whether we stay home or come to church, we are all in this together.

 Is it safe to re-open?